 These financial statements have been prepared in accordance with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008, Financial Reporting Standard 102, The Financial Standard applicable in the UK (FRS 102) as issued in August 2014, and Financial Reporting Standard 103 Insurance Contracts (FRS 103) as issued in February 2017.
-These financial statements for the year ended 2018 comply with FRS 102.
+These financial statements for the year ended 2019 comply with FRS 102 and the Companies Act 2006.

-The directors of the managing agent have prepared the annual accounts on the basis that the Syndicate will continue to underwrite business in the foreseeable future.
+The directors of the Managing Agent have prepared the annual accounts on the basis that the Syndicate will continue to underwrite business in the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and accounts statements.